 Everyday, leaders are called to make rational decisions amid turbulent change, as well as provide psychological and emotional support in uncertain times.
-While it is easy and often “comfortable” to get caught up in the day-to-day operational management of this crisis, it is important for leaders to take a step back frequently and think longer term.
+While it is easy and often “comfortable” to get caught up in the day-to-day operational management of this constantly evolving crisis, it is important for leaders to take a step back frequently and think longer term.
 This allows them a broader view of both challenges and opportunities ahead.

-During this period of change and uncertainty, our expectations of the future are disrupted, leading to fear and anxiety which reduce our sense of control and ability to process information, and thus make us risk-averse and defensive.
+During this period of constant change and uncertainty, our expectations of the future are disrupted, leading to fear and anxiety which reduce our sense of control and ability to process information, and thus make us risk-averse and defensive.

 Ensure proactive, empathetic and structured communications to all stakeholder groups.
-Consider who will be most impacted by the crisis, what the impact will be on them and who has influence on these individuals.
+Consider who is most impacted by the crisis, what the impact is on them and who has influence on these individuals.
 Identify internal and external stakeholders and their individual circumstances, challenges and constraints (e.g. health status, home office infrastructure, remote working with young children).
 Messages should be based on factual and verified information communicated in a prompt, clear, concise and consistent manner.
 Consider using visual aids, graphics, stories and analogies to help people process the message.
 Utilise multimodal communication channels (e.g. top-down, such as virtual town halls and bottom-up, such as dedicated communication channels on COVID-19 issues where people can ask questions and receive guidance).
 Ensure cadence and sequencing of key messages so that everyone has equal access to information and communication networks.